 - Frequent reaching and manual dexterity in handling accessory equipment for radiation therapy purposes

 - Frequently transporting, moving, lifting items up to 40 lbs unassisted

 - Sufficient strength to assist patients including transfer of patients from a wheelchair/stretcher to and from a treatment/simulation table

 In addition, the student must have:

-- Sufficient hearing to distinguish different audio signals from equipment as well as assess patient needs.
+- Sufficient hearing to distinguish audio signals from equipment and assess patient needs

-- Sufficient eyesight to observe patients, manipulate equipment and evaluate radiographic quality.
-Visual acuity sufficient to work with analyzing data and figures, small print, working with computer terminals, extensive reading, visual inspection involving small defects, small parts, and operation of machines.
+- Sufficient eyesight to observe patients, manipulate equipment, and evaluate radiographic quality; sufficient visual acuity to analyze data, figures, and small print; work with computer terminals; and inspect small defects, small parts, and operation of machines.
 Vision must be maintained within dim lighting.

-- Ability to work with frequent interruptions and respond appropriately to unexpected situations.
-Ability to work with wide variations in workload and stress levels.
+- Ability to work with frequent interruptions and respond appropriately to unexpected situations